Incomplete Dominance Definition Biology Simple

 3. Distinguish from Codominance: As mentioned earlier, it is crucial to differentiate incomplete dominance from codominance.
 In codominance, both alleles are fully expressed, resulting in a phenotype that shows both traits distinctly.
 In incomplete dominance, the heterozygous phenotype is a blend or intermediate between the two homozygous phenotypes.

 • To distinguish between the two, look for whether both traits are distinctly visible (codominance) or whether there is a blending of traits (incomplete dominance).
-For example, if a flower has both red and white patches, it is codominance.
+As an example, if a flower has both red and white patches, it is codominance.
 If it is pink, it is incomplete dominance.

 4. Practice with Real-World Examples: The best way to master incomplete dominance is to practice with real-world examples.
 Work through genetic problems involving snapdragons, four o'clock plants, and other organisms that exhibit incomplete dominance.
 This will help you develop a strong understanding of the underlying principles and improve your problem-solving skills.